-It is known to work best on smaller projects rather than big ones because the dimensions of the product are quite minute.
+It works best on smaller rather than big projects because the product’s dimensions are quite minute.
 The size of this range is between 1/4 inch and 1/8th of an inch.

 - De-fuzzing Pads and Radial Bristle Brushes

 De-fuzzing pads are the carving bit you probably never knew you needed until you saw someone else using them.

 It is essentially a brush that connects to the main power tool, which is useful for removing that uncomfortable file that remains on after work.

 This is considered a stage 3 product useful for polishing and cleaning up the final product.
-It is made from low synthetic steel wool which will hit the wood at a consistent rate taking all the wood fuzz with it.
+It is made from low synthetic steel wool, which will consistently hit the wood, taking all the wood fuzz with it.

 The product also comes with a pad that one must use before they remove the fuzz because it cleans the wood.

 In conclusion, what you must understand about wood carving is that it involves a three-stage process.
-Stage one is one of the most important bits that you will need because without it you cannot work onward.
+Stage one is one of the most important bits you will need because you cannot work onward without it.

-This is the stage where you make use of Saburr Tooth bits to cut the wood down to a size that is manageable in the workshop.
+In this stage, you use Saburr Tooth bits to cut the wood down to a manageable size in the workshop.

 Once you have cut the wood down, you will need to clean and smooth it nicely.
 This can be done with the flute bits.

-There are many kinds of flute bits that you can get but ensure that you get one in this category.
+You can get many flute bits, but ensure that you get one in this category.

-Once you have smooth wood down you can then begin to apply finer details to this by using diamond bits.
+Once you have smooth wood, you can begin applying finer details using diamond bits.
 Diamond boots are the most powerful yet smallest bits you can get.

-These are often the most expensive, but if you need an alternative, you can use Ruby bits.
-The diamond bits will come in handy when you are trying to turn a product into a masterpiece.
+These are often the most expensive, but you can use Ruby bits if you need an alternative.
+The diamond bits will come in handy when trying to turn a product into a masterpiece.
 See our Where to Buy Wood Carving Tools post to find out how you can save some money by buying from the right places.